sahir2k/diamond/README.md

 python src/web_play.py
 ```
 This starts a WebSocket server on port `8765` and an HTTP server on `8766` by default.
 Open the printed URL in your browser and use the keyboard and mouse to control the world model.
 You can change the base port with `--port`; the HTTP server always runs on `--port + 1`.
-If the page loads through HTTPS (for instance behind a proxy), the HTML client automatically connects using `wss://`.
-Otherwise it falls back to `ws://`.
+If the page loads through HTTPS (for instance behind a proxy), the HTML client first tries `wss://` and falls back to `ws://` if the secure connection fails.

 The default [fast config](config/world_model_env/fast.yaml) runs best on a machine with a CUDA GPU, but can also be run on CPU at reduced fps.
 The model also runs faster if compiled (but takes longer at startup).
 ```bash